 Mapping the Total Value Stream defines and elaborates on the concepts of value stream mapping (VSM) for both production and transactional processes.
 This book reshapes and extends the lessons originally put forward in a number of pioneering works including the popular ,Value Stream Management for the Lean Office.
 It reinforces fundamental concepts and theoretical models with real-world applications and complete examples of the value stream mapping technique.
 To educate VSM mappers on the specific mechanics of the technique, the text provides in-depth explanations for commonly encountered situations.

 Lean?
 Six Sigma? or Lean Six Sigma?
-Which is the right approach for effective continuous improvement?
-While much has been written on merging Lean and Six Sigma initiatives, this is the first book to detail a logical alternative - a no-nonsense strategy for maintaining the best of both initiatives without diluting either.
+Which is the right approach for effective continual process improvement?
+While much has been written on merging Lean and Six Sigma initiatives, this is the first process improvement book to detail a logical alternative - a no-nonsense strategy for maintaining the best of both initiatives without diluting either.